HelikarLab/CancerDiscover/README.md

 # CancerDiscover

-Welcome to CancerDiscover!
+Welcome to **CancerDiscover**!

 ## Purpose:
-The purpose of this pipeline tool is to convert raw CEL file data into Attribute Relation File Format for cancer sample classification and biomarker discovery.
+The purpose of this pipeline tool is to convert raw `CEL` file data into `Attribute Relation File Format` for cancer sample classification and biomarker discovery.

 This README file will serve as a guide for using this software tool.
 We suggest reading through the entire document at least once, in order to get an idea of the options available, and how to customize the pipeline to fit your needs.

-## Software Requirement:
+## Software Requirement

-Before installing CancerDiscover, make sure you have the necessary software packages installed.
+Before installing **CancerDiscover**, make sure you have the necessary software packages installed.

 ### Installing R